List of Kingdom Hearts media: Printed media

+In addition to video games, the Kingdom Hearts franchise includes printed media.

 Manga

 The plot of the manga, drawn by Shiro Amano, stays true to the events in the video games, though it does diverge at certain points.
 Certain fights were shortened or excluded and some minor characters and worlds visited in the game were also excluded.
 The first series was re-released in three volumes in Japan in December 2006 as "Kingdom Hearts: Final Mix".
 The manga series has been well received.
 Several of the manga volumes were listed on USA Today's "Top 150 best sellers".
 The highest ranked volume was Kingdom Hearts volume 4 at #73.
 Every volume listed stayed on the list for at least two weeks; Kingdom Hearts volume 4 stayed the longest at four weeks.
 However, due to Tokyopop's 2008 restructuring, the Kingdom Hearts manga series was cancelled after the 2nd volume of Kingdom Hearts IIs manga was released.